Northern Ireland peace process

+Politicians at Waterfront Hall, Belfast discuss the peace process in 1998.
+From left to right: First Minister David Trimble, UK Prime Minister Tony Blair, US President Bill Clinton, Deputy First Minister Seamus Mallon and Lord Mayor of Belfast David Alderdice.

 The Northern Ireland peace process includes the events leading up to the 1994 Provisional Irish Republican Army (IRA) ceasefire, the end of most of the violence of the Troubles, the Good Friday Agreement of 1998, and subsequent political developments.

 Timeline

 Towards a ceasefire

 In 1994, talks between the leaders of the two main Irish nationalist parties in Northern Ireland, John Hume of the Social Democratic and Labour Party (SDLP), and Gerry Adams of Sinn Féin (SF), continued.
 These talks led to a series of joint statements on how the violence might be brought to an end.
 The talks had been going on since the late 1980s and had secured the backing of the Irish government through an intermediary, the priest Alec Reid.

 In November it was revealed that the British government had also been in talks with the Provisional IRA, although they had long denied it.

 On Wednesday 15 December 1993, the Downing Street Declaration was issued by John Major, Prime Minister of the United Kingdom, and Albert Reynolds, Taoiseach, on behalf of the British and Irish governments.
 This included statements that: